AJSS9BRASIL/AJSS9BRASIL/README.md

 ### I'm Andre Junior👋
-### Student, Developer (DEV), I work as a freelancer and digital entrepreneur on the Internet since 2007.
+### Student, developer (DEV), I work as a freelancer and digital entrepreneur on the Internet since 2007.
 Expert in Technology, Agriculture, Economics and Digital Commerce, in constant updating.👋

 <div align="center">
   <a href="https://github.com/AJSS9BRASIL">